burtscher/LC-framework/README.md

     ./lc input.dat AL "" "BIT_4 RLE_1"

-Note that using *AL* also turns on verification to make sure the decompressed data is bit-by-bit equivalent to the original data.
+Note that using *AL* also turns on verification to make sure the decompressed data is bit-for-bit equivalent to the original data.

 One of the key strengths of LC is its ability to automatically search for a good compression algorithm.
 For example, if you want LC to try all available components in the second stage, type: